Recommended Songs for Reformation Day or All Saints' Day Worship Services

 All Saints' Day or Reformation Day

-Many churches have focused on this theme on All Saints' Day (November 1), appropriating this day not as an occasion to invoke the saints but to give thanks for all who have gone before and to celebrate Christian unity with the "great cloud of witnesses" that precedes us (Heb.
+Many churches have focused on this theme on All Saints' Day (November 1) in order to give thanks for all who have gone before and to celebrate Christian unity with the "great cloud of witnesses" that precedes us (Heb.
 12:1).
 All Saints Day can helpfully focus God’s grace in the lives of both well-known and ordinary, not-well-known saints.
 Whenever the theme of the communion of the saints is celebrated, it is important to remember that all who are united in Christ, whether dead or alive, are saints ("sanctified," made holy, to serve God) because-and only because-of the unmerited work of Christ through the power of the Holy Spirit.

 In light of this, a service for All Saints’ Day could use the four marks of the church as a framework.
 The Nicene Creed says that, “I believe in one, holy, catholic, and apostolic church.”
 John D. Witvliet suggests that pairing each of these marks of the church with a psalm would serve as a good outline for an All Saint’s Day or Reformation Service.
 There are many musical settings of each psalm available.
 Consider: